8Crafter-Studios/Bedrock-World-Editor/README.md

 Here are some important bugs to note:

 -   The Node editor currently only allows renaming, editing, and deleting tags, but not adding them (the buttons in the top right for it do not do anything yet).
+You can use the Prismarine-NBT or SNBT editors instead to avoid this issue.

 ## Supported Add-Ons for Detecting Player Names